celuck/D2R_Mod/README.md

     Thunder Storm:
         - Modified it to fork to nearby enemies based on Chain Lightning level
-        - Modified it to hit faster based on Teleports level
+        - Modified it to hit faster based on faster cast rate (1 frame per 5% capped at 150% fcr)

     Shatter Strike:
         - New Skill similar to Amazons Charged Strike.
 Melee Cold Attack that creates Ice Bolts
         - Replaces Frozen Armor

+    Masteries:``
+        - Gave them all a smaller diminishing bonus opposite of their normal effect (either pierce or damage)

 New Items: